ConsenSysMesh/ipfs-challenge/README.md

 ## Deliverables:

-Please bundle your code into a zip file and email it to your respective interviewer, along with any additional notes you might have.
+Please email your code to your respective interviewer, along with any additional notes you might have.

 ## Assessment Criteria
 We expect you to write code you would consider production-ready.